Sydney Science Trail FAQs

 What is the schedule for the day?

-Students should arrive by 9am at either the Royal Botanic Garden Sydney or the Australian Museum.
-This will allow students to have a snack and use the bathroom before activities commence at 9:30am sharp.
+Your excursion information pack will be sent to you prior to the event and will instruct you to bring students to either the Royal Botanic Garden Sydney or the Australian Museum ready to start by 9am.
+This will allow students to have a snack and use the bathroom before activities commence at 9.30am sharp.

 All students will walk from one site to the other during the day.
 Instructions on the specific meeting locations for different groups will be provided after booking.